What Is The Three Field System Of Farming?

 Fallow Land Makes Good Grazing

 With the three field method, every year, a third of the total land is left fallow to rest and also to be used as grazing land.
 This also contributes to the good care of livestock.
-Simultaneously, having livestock live on the resting land helps improve the land with the addition of manure.

 Is It Good To Use The Three Field Method Today?

-This method of farming made it possible for peasants in the Middle Ages to survive, thrive, produce more crops and more livestock.
 It was such a successful method of farming that it remained the predominant technique among Russian peasants until the time of Stalin in the early and mid-20th Century.

 These days, intensive agricultural methods have replaced the three-field system all over the world.
 Even so, it remains a very effective way for small farmers and homesteaders to manage their land naturally.